 Depending on the cause of the pneumothorax, a distinction is made between traumatic and spontaneous pneumothorax.

-A traumatic pneumothorax is the result of an accident (e.g., penetrating thoracic trauma, complicated rib fractures, etc.) or iatrogenic (e.g., after placing a central venous catheter, thoracentesis, or surgery to the lungs).
+A traumatic pneumothorax is the result of an accident (e.g., penetrating thoracic trauma, complicated rib fractures, etc.) or iatrogenic (e.g., after placing a CVC, thoracentesis, or surgery to the lungs).

-The etiology of the spontaneous pneumothorax can be further divided into an idiopathic (primary) and a secondary spontaneous pneumothorax.
-The idiopathic tension pneumothorax is the most frequent variant and particularly affects young, tall, and athletic men between 20 and 40 years of age (ratio men : female = 6 : 1).
+The etiology of the spontaneous pneumothorax can be further divided into an idiopathic (primary) and secondary spontaneous pneumothorax.
+The idiopathic tension pneumothorax is the most frequent variant and particularly affects young, tall, and athletic men between 20–40 years of age (ratio men:women = 6:1).

-There is no known pre-existing condition of the respiratory organs, but smoking and a α1-antitrypsin deficiency are among the risk factors.
-It is assumed that in most cases, the rupture of a sub-pleural emphysema provokes a trauma of the parietal pleura and therefore releases air into the pleural space.
-Such emphysema usually rupture in the apical area of the lungs.
+There is no known pre-existing condition of the respiratory organs, but smoking and an α1-antitrypsin deficiency are among the risk factors.
+It is assumed that in most cases, the rupture of sub-pleural emphysema provokes a trauma of the parietal pleura and therefore releases air into the pleural space.
+Such emphysema usually ruptures in the apical area of the lungs.

-A secondary spontaneous pneumothorax occurs in individuals with a known pre-existing lung condition, when an increased existence of emphysema, caverns, or bronchiectases cause the pneumothorax.
-These include especially the COPD (in over 50 % of cases), cystic fibrosis and pulmonary emphysema.
-Middle-aged and older patients are most affected and the gender ratio is male : female = 3 : 1.
+A secondary spontaneous pneumothorax occurs in individuals with a known pre-existing lung condition when an increased existence of emphysema, caverns, or bronchiectases cause the pneumothorax.
+These include especially the COPD (in over 50% of cases), cystic fibrosis, and pulmonary emphysema.
+Middle-aged and older patients are most affected and the gender ratio is men:women = 3:1.